Brighton Brunch Roundup

 Brunch with your bunch

 Where to go for the social vibe, where brunch is the meal that facilitates gossip or lines the stomach for the big weekend?
 Kooks in the heart of the North Laine is a great muso, arty spot embodying the cafe culture of Melbourne.
 Mange Tout at the Northern-most end of the North Laine seems psychologically a good place to start your day in Brighton, and happily offers excellent social vibes and top quality brunch.
 The Coppa Club in Brighton Square is a spacious and stylish brunch destination, even more so if you can bag one of their igloos for your crew.

 Most venues wanting to survive in Brighton will need at least one very strong vegan option, some better than others, we’ve put together a selection of the best plant-based brunches in Brighton to help you choose.
-For something a little quirky try a vegan Brunch Pizza from Cosmi Pizza at The West Hill, and the fresh locally sourced vegetarian brunch from the lively Mange Tout is a great set up for starting a day in the North Laine.